Stretcher or Strainer

 - ArtPorter - Reinforced faces for extra protection and shipped stretch-wrapped.

 - ArtPorter Plus - 3" of extra space for works that are headed to the framer.
-If you're going with a huge-ass frame that just won't fit in that, simply let us know, and we can go even larger.
+If you're going with an extremely wide frame that just won't fit in that space, simply let us know, and we try to accommodate.